Loading…

 Rita Algorri

-Rita Algorri, PhD is a Senior Manager, Regulatory Affairs CMC at Amgen Inc. in Thousand Oaks, CA. In this role, her responsibilities include leading and orchestrating internal and external engagement activities relating to regulatory modernization, digitization, automation, and emerging...
+Rita Algorri, PhD is an Associate Director, Regulatory Affairs CMC at Amgen Inc. in Thousand Oaks, CA. In this role, she leads and orchestrates internal and external activities relating to regulatory modernization, digitization, automation, and emerging technologies.
+She also serves...
 Read More →

 avatar for Dominique Lagrave